 By sunset, two policemen, three militia men and sixty two civilians lay dead between 24th and 25th streets on 8th avenue.

-The crowd had fled in all directions when the shooting started and then, reported the Times, in one of the most egregious acts of bad taste in New York’s history, the band struck up “a lively tripping quickstep” and the Orangemen marched away “leaving the dead still on the street.”
+The crowd had fled in all directions when the militia and police started shooting and then, reported the Times, in one of the most egregious acts of bad taste in New York’s history, the band struck up “a lively tripping quickstep” and the Orangemen marched away “leaving the dead still on the street.”

 The scene on the street was one of gore and horror, leaving grown men aghast.
 Between 24th and 25th street one had to pick his way through the bodies, “the street clotted with gore and pieces of brain.”